IDEELResearch/RTSS_Kisumu_Schisto/README.md

     -   Links maternal/infant samples by creating a shared "RID"
     -   Extracts Timepoint from name (Maternal samples termed "M01")
     -   Maintains Plate names for each sample run (\$Plates_Serologytype)

+#### 03-Standardization_Luminex_Curves
+-   Utilizes all_plates_df from 02, pulls standards data
+-   Creates plots for each antigen for IgG1, IgG3, Total IgG, IgA1/2.

 ## Results

--   Nothing yet
+-  pending

 ## Data

-Data is not included in the github folder though available on request.
+- Data is not included in the github folder though available on request.
+- Datakeys are in excel form (uploaded)

 #### Luminex
 -   Raw: contains renamed csvs from Angela's google drive folder.
 Currently just MagPix data from Kisumu
 -   Clean: outputs from initial extraction, melded RTSS sample data